smallstep_full_white

 • .Token: If a signed token was used to obtain the certificate —for example, with the JWK provisioner— this property contains the payload of that token.

 • .AuthorizationCrt: For provisioners that use certificates to authorize requests (eg. the X5C provisioner), this is the certificate used to authorize the current certificate request with the CA. The client has proven posession of this certificate's private key.
-The .AuthorizationCrt will have the following properties (a.o.): Subject, Subject.CommonName, SerialNumber, DNSNames, EmailAddresses, IPAddresses, URIs, SANs and Extensions (See the Certificate struct shown here).
+For an X.509 authorization certificate, the .AuthorizationCrt is a crypto/x509 Certificate.

 • .AuthorizationChain: For provisioners that use certificates to authorize requests (eg. the X5C provisioner), this is an array of the certificate chain from the request.
 This chain connects the authorization certificate to the root CA configured in the provisioner.